 Doing business in an increasingly uncertain world is becoming riskier.
-The rate of digital attacks and environmental disasters, alongside general political unrest, continues to grow, creating constant threats for businesses of every size.
-It is then essential for businesses to take resiliency measures into account through the adoption and implementation of a Business Continuity Plan, or BCP for short.
+The rate of digital attacks and environmental disasters, alongside general political unrest, continues to grow, creating constant uncertainty for businesses of every size.
+Whilst uncertainty creates opportunity, it also creates the chance of business disruption.
+It is now, more than ever, essential for businesses to implement measures to allow them to survive despite operational disruption – namely Business Continuity measures.

 Consider the following scenario.
 A cyberattack takes down your server – do you know what the next steps are?
 Disruptions are, of course, not limited to cyberattacks and the havoc wreaked on unprepared businesses, even from the smallest disruptions, can be devastating.
-Without a procedure detailing actions to be undertaken at times of disruption, businesses are unable to mitigate risk and minimize system downtimes, resulting in the loss of income and reputation.
+Without procedures detailing actions to be undertaken by teams right across the business at times of disruption, businesses are unable to continue the delivery of priority products and services, resulting in the loss of income and reputation.

-Business Continuity and Disaster Recovery Plans should be unique to every business since they must deal with the specificities of different companies and industries, but it's nevertheless possible to follow a general template when considering creating one.
+Business Continuity and Disaster Recovery Plans should be unique to every business since they must deal with the specificities of different companies and industries, but it's nevertheless possible to follow a general template when considering creating them.
 Interested to learn what a Business Continuity Plan template might look like?
-Sungard AS are going to outline all the steps and information to include in a sample BCP plan to help protect your business.
+Sungard AS are going to outline all the steps and information to include in your plans to help protect your business.

 Recovery Strategies and Activities